scai-conf/SCAI-QReCC-21/README.md

 ### Baselines
 We provide the following baselines for comparison:
   - **scai-qrecc21-simple-baseline**: BM25 baseline for passage retrieval using original conversational questions without rewriting.
 We recommend to use [this code](https://github.com/scai-conf/SCAI-QReCC-21/tree/main/code/simple-baseline) as a boilerplate to kickstart your own submission using the VM.
   - **scai-qrecc21-naacl-baseline**: results for the end-to-end approach using supervised question rewriting and QA models reported in the [QReCC paper](https://arxiv.org/abs/2010.04898) (accepted at NAACL'21).
-This sample run is available [here](https://zenodo.org/record/4772532/files/scai-qrecc21-naacl-baseline.zip?download=1).
+This sample run is available [on Zenodo as scai-qrecc21-naacl-baseline.zip](https://doi.org/10.5281/zenodo.4748782).

 Note that the baseline results differ from the ones reported in the paper since we made several corrections to the evaluation script and the ground truth annotations: